ajhayden/TechnicalInterviewCourse/Unit_09_Trees/Homework/README.md

 - Look through the following article on Binary Search Trees:
     - https://www.geeksforgeeks.org/binary-search-tree-set-1-search-and-insertion
     - Follow along with the article to write the code for a BST (insert and search methods)
-- Paste your code into the learningsuite quiz.